-Wendy Marcinkus Murphy is an Assistant Professor of Management with teaching responsibilities in organizational behavior for both undergraduate and graduate programs.
-She also serves as the Coordinator for the Mentoring Programs through the Center for Women's Entrepreneurial Leadership (CWEL).
+Wendy Marcinkus Murphy is an Associate Professor of Management with teaching responsibilities in organizational behavior for both undergraduate and graduate programs.
+She also serves as the Faculty Advisor for the Mentoring Programs through the Center for Women's Entrepreneurial Leadership (CWEL).
 Prior to joining the faculty at Babson College, she taught at Boston College and Northern Illinois University.
 She spent her early career as a buyer for Filene’s, a Division of May Department Stores (now Macy’s).
 She earned her A.B., M.S., and Ph.D. from Boston College.

 She has served as a Representative-at-Large for the Careers Division of the Academy of Management.
 She is also a member of the American Psychological Association, Society for Industrial and Organizational Psychology, and the Organizational Behavior Teaching Society.
 Professor Murphy lives in Dover with her husband and three young children.